Communication stack

 effective_SID = SID + SID_offset

 On interfaces where SID maps to a bus identifier (e.g. CAN ID), the offset shifts all occupied identifiers accordingly.
-See CAN bus link layer below for the full CAN ID formula.
+See CAN Bus — SID remapping effect on CAN ID for the full CAN ID formula.

 SID remapping is useful for: